Por estas calles

-It was considered by the Spanish edition of the magazine Rolling Stone as the 8th best show between the 100 Best TV Shows Ever in all Latin America.
+It was considered by the Argentinian edition of the magazine Rolling Stone published by La Nación as the 8th best show between the 100 Best TV Shows Ever in all Latin America.
 It is believed to be the longest-running telenovela ever produced in Venezuela.

 History

 In early 1992 Venezuela was in a very unstable political situation.
 At the same time, RCTV was in a low-rating stage.
 The network decided to take the risk of making a story which took place in the poorest slums of the city in a realistically fashion.

 Por estas calles began as a traditional telenovela called Eva Marina.
 During the pre-production stage, however, the concept changed from a traditional romance to a more actual, street-related story.
 The original chapters were wiped and the history, now under its new name and concept, began its filming.
 The name change took place after a meeting with Yordano about using his new song Por estas calles for the telenovela.
 Producers had realized that the theme of song matched the politico-social situations in Venezuela that they wanted to portray in the telenovela and decided to name the telenovela after the song.

 The telenovela was initially written by Ibsen Martínez, but he resigned six months later.
 It is believed that RCTV demanded him not only an extension (something very usual when a telenovela is very successful) but also a better ending for characters who were very popular but morally questionable, something he was not willing to do.
 Despite his absence, the telenovela lasted for another year under a team of scriptwriters, and when it ended it was still popular.